JulianeGampe/greedy-gremlin/README.md

   ![Issues Tracker](documentation/screenshots/issuestracker.png)
 - Git was used for version control.
 - Microsoft Word and Paint were used to create the wireframe and flowchart.

+### Python Packages
+- [prompt-toolkit](https://pypi.org/project/prompt-toolkit/) - was used for prefilling the user selections
+- [wcwidth](https://pypi.org/project/wcwidth/) - comes as part of the prompt-toolkit package
+- [colorama](https://pypi.org/project/colorama/) - was used for adding color to the terminal

 ## Testing